Gemma Chan: Rise to prominence (2010s)

 Chan appeared in the action-thriller Jack Ryan: Shadow Recruit (2014), which met mixed reception but financial success.
 In 2015 she portrayed Ruth in the West End revival of Harold Pinter's domestic drama The Homecoming directed by Jamie Lloyd.
 She received rave reviews with Michael Billington of The Guardian writing, that "Chan shows, with great skill...a coolly inscrutable Ruth".
 The Evening Standard described Chan's performance as "cool" and "elegant".
 Chan said of the experience "There is a lot of ambiguity with [my] character and in [Pinter's] text, but as you work on it you have to make choices and decide what your truth is...
 A lot of people think she's controversial and ask why she behaves the way she behaves, and it's been really interesting trying to work that out."

 That same year she portrayed the protagonist's girlfriend, Chen-Lin, in French comedy-drama Belles Familles (2015), which was released at the 2015 Toronto International Film Festival.
-She lent her voice to BBC's animated miniseries Watership Down in 2018.
+She lent her voice to the BBC One animated miniseries Watership Down in 2018.
 Chan starred as the anthropomorphic robot Anita/Mia in Humans, an AMC/Channel 4 science-fiction drama, from 2015 to 2018.
 The A.V.
 Club wrote that Chan "anchors the series", with her performance "awakening in ways both subtle and overt ... to reflect every new emotion."
 Chan voiced robot Quintessa in Transformers: The Last Knight (2017), which was panned by critics.
 Chan starred in action-thriller Stratton (2017) as the titular character's "smart-girl" colleague, Aggie.
 In 2018, Chan joined Andrea Riseborough, Jane Horrocks, Jaime Winstone, and Laura Carmichael to star in a film produced by ActionAid, encouraging the British public to support girls at risk of sexual violence.